 I’m proud to add that my work has received numerous honors in the annual Boating Writers International writing contest, especially the first place Original Online Content award to Panbo in 2011 and again in 2012.
 And again in 2013!
 Unfortunately, BWI dropped that category — a lot of small marine websites didn’t make it through the hard years — but I got three awards for 2017 Panbo entries.

 These days I write solely for Panbo, whose content is shared with AIM websites and publications, and in 2018 Ben Stein first joined Panbo as Contributing Editor and then recently became Publisher.
-So now I can focus on being Panbo’s Editor (while also becoming a bionic old geezer).
+So now I can focus on being Panbo’s Senior Editor (while also becoming a bionic old geezer).
 This year I also became a Director of the International Marine Electronics Alliance (IMEA) and joined the DAME awards jury